tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/TXSQL 内核/内核版本更新动态_intl_en.md

 ## MySQL 5.6
 ### 20190930
 #### New features
 - Supports querying the "user thread memory usage" by executing the `show full processlist` statement.
-To apply for this feature, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 #### Bug fixes
 - Fixed GTID holes caused by the replication filter of the replica.